MislavJaksic/Knowledge-Repository/ProgrammingLanguages/Python2.x/ExcellentLibraries/README.md

-Source: The Hacker's Guide to Python,
+﻿Source: The Hacker's Guide to Python,
 - atexit allows you to register functions to call when your program exits.
 - argparse provides functions for parsing command line arguments.
 - bisect provides bisection algorithms for sorting lists.